rr-/szurubooru/API.md

 **Errors**

 - such user already exists (names are case insensitive)
-- either of user name, password and email are invalid
+- either user name, password or email are invalid
 - privileges are too low

 **Description**